danieljbrooks/PyTorchTutorial/README.md

-d # Computer Vision with PyTorch
+# Computer Vision with PyTorch
 Materials for PyData 2019 Tutorial

 This repository contains materials for learning about computer vision.